tarsil/cookiecutter-django/README.md

 * The template has a specific structure in terms of organisation, meaning, inside the {{ cookiecutter.project_name }} there is a module called `apps` where it contains all the django custom apps in the settings.
 That setting is in the main project settings and it can be changed or removed.
 * You should create a virtual environment in Python 3.6 or higher.
 This isolates your project and it doesn't break your system

+## Task Manager

+* This project in the past was using celery but due the limitations now is using [Dramatiq](https://dramatiq.io/)

 ## Requirements to install the template